 In addition to writing regularly for the major UK newspapers and regularly presenting for BBC Radio 3, James has presented a Chopin documentary for BBC4 and had his own television series James Rhodes: Piano Man on Sky Arts.
 He presented and performed in the acclaimed television documentary Notes for The Inside which aired in August 2013 on Channel 4 in the UK.

 In 2014 James filmed a two-part documentary for Channel 4, Don’t Stop The Music which gave schoolchildren the chance to learn a musical instrument by calling for an 'instrument amnesty' - a mission to collect unused musical instruments from around the country which raised over £1 million of instruments for primary schools in the UK.

 James also presented and performed in Channel 4's Piano Night, interviewing celebrities including Benedict Cumberbatch, Alan Rusbridger and Derren Brown at the piano.

-His soundcloud and YouTube channels have had over 10,000,000 views and he has over half a million Spotify listeners a month.
+His soundcloud and YouTube channels have had over 10 million views and he has over half a million Spotify listeners every month.

 His Sunday Times and international bestselling memoir, Instrumental, published by Canongate is a brutally honest, moving and compelling story that was almost banned until the UK Supreme Court unanimously overthrew an injunction in May 2015.
 His second book, How to Play the Piano, promising to give anyone the tools they need in order to play a Bach prelude was published by Quercus in October 2016.